Operations and Security

 -

-Make sure that Set a limit on the number of clusters selected is checked
+Uncheck the Set a limit on the number of clusters selected.

-Ensure Cluster set is set to Global and the label values to be present in the placement rule, otherwise you will have issues in the next steps.
+The Cluster set needs to be set to Global and the label values to be present in the placement rule, otherwise the application will not be deployed to the correct clusters.

 -